The importance of mathematics in virtually every university discipline makes it essential that we provide students with a strong foundation.

 Prerequisite: Functions, Grade 11, University Preparation, or Mathematics for College Technology, Grade 12, College Preparation

-Note: The Advanced Functions course must be taken prior to or concurrently with Calculus and Vectors (MCV4U).
+Note: The Advanced Functions course must be taken before or concurrently with Calculus and Vectors (MCV4U).

 This course extends students’ experience with functions.
 Students will investigate the properties of polynomial, rational, logarithmic, and trigonometric functions; develop techniques for combining functions; broaden their understanding of rates of change; and develop facility in applying these concepts and skills.
 Students will also refine their use of the mathematical processes necessary for success in senior mathematics.
 This course is intended both for students taking the Calculus and Vectors course as a prerequisite for a university program and for those wishing to consolidate their understanding of mathematics before proceeding to any one of a variety of university programs.